samistax/ragstack-astradb/demant.md

   Assist the customer in how to use the fitting software if they are in doubt

 - ##### Fitting Suggestions
-  Possible stretch, but could be used to guide customers in some markets on hearing aid setup for the individual clients
+  Could be used to Guide customers in some markets on hearing aid setup for the individual clients

 ---